assertthat/assertthat-bdd-gem/README.md

     accessKey:'ASSERTTHAT_ACCESS_KEY',
     #Optional can be supplied as environment variable ASSERTTHAT_SECRET_KEY
     secretKey:'ASSERTTHAT_SECRET_KEY',
+    #Optional Jira API token (for DataCenter only) as an alternative to accessKey/secretKey basic auth
+    token: 'ASSERTTHAT_TOKEN'
     #Required for Jira Server only.
 Omit if using Jira Cloud version
     jiraServerUrl: 'https://mycompanyjira.com'
     #Jira project id e.g. 10001